 If you have a lot of space for a home gym, then you have the option of buying anything you might need to meet your fitness goals.
 You could convert your basement or garage space, for example, and stock your gym area accordingly.
 Check the linked article for suggestions on what to do and think about.
 However, if you are limited for space, you need to work out what type of equipment will fit into a small space, and what type of equipment is right for your personal needs.
 It might be that a jump rope would suffice if you were working on your cardio, for example, or a set of small weights if you wanted to build muscle.
 You might also purchase a yoga mat for classic exercises, such as squats and push-ups, or a door-mounted pull-up bar if you wanted to boost your abs.

 #2: Know your budget

 You should definitely do this before converting a room in your home, as the renovation could be expensive if you are planning on a fully kitted-out transformation.
 But even if you were to buy a few pieces of equipment for your living room or bedroom, you should still work out your finances beforehand.
 Stores such as TJ Maxx and Target are great for budget buys, and Amazon, eBay, and Craigslist are also good places to find a bargain.
 If you had more money to play with, you could go to one of the high-end sports stores in your town, or you could have something custom-built for you at TK Star.
-Whatever you buy, you need to make sure they are quality items before spending your budget, so read product reviews online beforehand.
+Whatever you buy, you need to make sure they are quality items before you build a home gym on a budget, so read product reviews online beforehand.